sookinoby/generative-models/README.md

 Remember, we don't have to reset the hidden state as we don’t backpropagate the loss (fine tune the weights).

 Then, we reshape the input sequence to vector the model accepts using Mxnet arrays.
-Then we reshape the input to the shape the RNN model accepts

 ```python
  sample_input = mx.nd.array(np.array([idx[0:seq_length]]).T
                                 ,ctx=context)